-Hungary's policy of entering into industrial co-operation agreements with West European countries has helped, to a certain extent, to reduce her need to borrow or obtain credits from the However, it remained essential for Hungary to acquire additional hard currency to finance her recurrent trade deficits with the industrially advanced Western countries.
-Her import surplus from this area in 1971 amounted to some \$256 million. their approach to this problem of how to finance the hard currency element of their foreign trade the Hungarians have adopted an independent and enterprising approach when compared to the other CMEA countries.
-On the one hand Hungary has received credit to cover major purchases of capital equipment from NATO countries but consistently on a smaller scale than other members of CMEA. proportion of long-term credits of more than five years outstanding at the end of 1970 was the lowest of any East European country (with the exception of East Germany which comes into a special category in this matter).
-The position had altered radically by the end of the next year when Hungary had the highest percentage of credits of five years and over to total debt outstanding.
+101. Hungary's policy of entering into industrial co-operation agreements with West European countries has helped, to a certain extent, to reduce her need to borrow or obtain credits from the West.
+However, it remained essential for Hungary to acquire additional hard currency to finance her recurrent trade deficits with the industrially advanced Western countries.
+Her import surplus from this area in 1971 amounted to some \$256 million.
+In their approach to this problem of how to finance the hard currency element of their foreign trade the Hungarians have adopted an independent and enterprising approach when compared to the other CMEA countries.
+On the one hand Hungary has received credit to cover major purchases of capital equipment from NATO countries but consistently on a smaller scale than other members of CMEA.
+The proportion of long-term credits of more than five years outstanding at the end of 1970 was the lowest of any East European country (with the exception of East Germany which comes into a special category in this The position had altered radically by the end of the next year when Hungary had the highest percentage of credits of five years and over to total debt outstanding.
 In 1971 Hungary purchased at least five chemical plants from Western countries as well as capital equipments for a wide range of industries.
-At the end of the year the accumulated outstanding debt to NATO countries was \$162.1 million representing 6% of NATO countries' credit to Eastern Europe.
-In the period of the last Five-Year-Plan (1966-1970) \$225 million of new credits were extended to Hungary i.e. an average of \$45 million a year, the smallest total of all the East European countries.
+At the end of 1972, the accumulated outstanding debt to NATO countries was \$145 million representing about 5% of NATO countries' credit to Eastern Europe.
+In the period of the last Five-Year Plan (1966-1970) \$225 million of new credits were extended to Hungary, i.e. an average of \$45 million a year, the smallest total of all the East European countries.
 In 1971, she was granted another \$31.4 million.
+At mid-1972 Hungarian debt outstanding to NATO countries stood at \$152.4 million, of which \$99.2 million was over five years.
 Because of the relatively small amounts of buyers/suppliers credit the Hungarians have sought and accepted they appear to have the lowest debt service ratio among the countries of Eastern Europe.
+Repayments in 1972 totalled only \$26.3 million.